 Julia Horwitz is an Associate at Cohen Milstein and a member of the firm’s Consumer Protection practice.
-In her role, Ms. Horwitz’s practice focuses on litigating class actions on behalf of consumers who have been deceived and harmed by large corporations.
+In this role, Ms. Horwitz focuses on litigating class actions on behalf of consumers who have been deceived and harmed by large corporations.

 - General Motors Litigation (E.D.
 Mich.): Cohen Milstein is Lead Counsel and Chair of the Plaintiffs’ Steering Committee, overseeing this consolidated consumer class action filed against GM in over 30 states.
 Plaintiffs allege that GM’s eight-speed automatic transmissions (GM 8L90 and the 8L45) manufactured between 2015 and 2019 were defective.
 Ms. Horwitz is lead associate in this litigation, overseeing all discovery and co-counsel communications.

 - DZ Reserve et al. v.
 Facebook (N.D.
 Cal.): Cohen Milstein represents a putative class of advertisers who claim that one of Facebook’s key advertising metric (Potential Reach) is inflated and misleading.